 - Maonocaster E2: Best podcast interface for podcasters on a budget

-This guide explores everything you should know about podcast audio interfaces, including their prices, features, and technical specifications.
-We also outline their pros and cons so you can make an informed decision.
+This guide covers everything you should know about podcast audio interfaces, including prices, features, and technical specifications, with pros and cons for each option.

 Want an in-depth review of specific interfaces?
 We provide individual guides at the end of each section.